ncavare/ncavare/README.md

 ### Nicolas Cavaré 👋

-I'm Nicolas from France, living in Nancy, FullStack developper I’m currently working on Tall Stack and FilamentPhp
+I'm Nicolas from France, living in Nancy, FullStack developper I’m currently working on Tall Stack and FilamentPhp and PowerShell

 ### 🔥 Recent GitHub Activity